Shopify SEO: Best Practices for Your Store

 There is an old saying – “Rome wasn’t built in a day.”
 The same applies to your Shopify store.
 When starting an eCommerce business on Shopify, there is one key component that can increase your chances of success.
 It is making your online store visible to your customers.
 If your potential customers don’t stumble upon your store while researching on the internet, you don’t even stand a chance to thrive among the other dropshippers.

 This is where the SEO industry comes into the picture.
 It’s the thing that, if you do it right, will help you to stand out from the crowd.
 SEO is very important for eCommerce, as much as for any other industry.
-Its popularity is proven by the fact that, only in 2020, the SEO industry has reached $80 billion.
+The Business Research Company has reported that the value of the SEO industry will reach up to $77.6 billion by 2023 which further proves the industry’s popularity.
 It means that more and more businesses are starting to realize the importance of SEO and are putting more effort into optimizing their websites.

 But what exactly is SEO?
 Let us introduce you to SEO and what are the best practices for your store.